Week 1 study notes

 - 02NameMake the observation discussable.Use a small shared vocabulary: user, task, interface, friction, feedback, evidence, decision.

-- 03CompareDo not rely on one view.Ask AI, the tutor, or a teammate for another interpretation, then compare it with what you can see.
+- 03CompareDo not rely on one view.Ask AI or another person for another interpretation, then compare it with what you can see.

 - 04DecideTurn noticing into product ownership.Choose one improvement and explain why it matters for the user task and product outcome.